 Woman sits on solitary protest outside Parliament over crimes against women

-A woman, in her mid 20s, sat on a pavement near Parliament on Saturday morning protesting crimes against women, police said.
-The woman, identified as Anu Dubey, was holding a placard with a slogan 'why I can't feel safe in my own Bharat' while sitting on the pavement near Parliament gate number 2-3, they said.
+A woman, in her mid 20s, sat on a pavement near Parliament on Saturday morning protesting over crimes against women, police said.
+The woman identified as Anu Dubey was holding a placard with a slogan 'why I can't feel safe in my own Bharat' while sitting on the pavement near Parliament gate number 2-3, they said.

 She was asked to go to Jantar Mantar to continue her protest, but when she refused, she was taken to the Parliament Street Police Station in a police vehicle and was seen sobbing, a senior officer said.
 After some officers heard her grievances, she was released from the police station, they said.